OUR MATERIAL PARTNERSHIP WITH NATURE

 THREADS AND GLUE

-Standard shoe thread is reinforced with PU.
+Standard shoe thread is reinforced with PU (plastic).
 Meaning we had to make our own to ensure it complied with our biodegradable plastic-free philosophy.

-Similarly with our glue which is inspired by the Ancient Egyptians who used tree resin as glue.
+Similarly with our glue, which is inspired by the Ancient Egyptians who were first recorded as using tree resin as glue.
 We’re using an incredibly strong and flexible conifer glue which is free from plastic and animal products.
+So you too can walk like an Egyptian.